weewx/weewx/docs_src/utilities/wee_import-config.md

 WeeWX records each record with a unique unix epoch timestamp, whereas many weather station applications or web sources export observational data with a human-readable date-time.
 This human-readable date-time is interpreted according to the format set by the `raw_datetime_format` option.
 This option consists of [Python strptime() format codes](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior) and literal characters to represent the date-time data being imported.

-For example, if the source data uses the format 23 January 2015 15:34 then the appropriate setting for `raw_datetime_format` would be `%d %B %Y %H:%M`, 9:25:00 12/28/16 would use `%H:%M:%S %m/%d/%y`.
-If the source data provides a unix epoch timestamp as the date-time field then the unix epoch timestamp is used directly and the `raw_datetime_format` option is ignored.
+For example, if the source data uses the format 23 January 2015 15:34 the appropriate setting for `raw_datetime_format` would be `%d %B %Y %H:%M`, 9:25:00 12/28/16 would use `%H:%M:%S %m/%d/%y`.
+If the source data provides a unix epoch timestamp as the date-time field the unix epoch timestamp is used directly and the `raw_datetime_format` option is ignored.

 The default is `%Y-%m-%d %H:%M:%S`.